Emergency Runaway & Homeless Youth Shelter

 On-Call Emergency Phone/Text answered 24/7/365 518-369-9928

-To protect the confidentiality of our residents and the program, please do not take donations directly to the Youth Home.
-Instead, drop off all donations or mail them to CAPTAIN's main office at 5 Municipal Plaza, Suite 3, Clifton Park, NY 12065.
+To protect the confidentiality of our residents and the program, please do not take donations directly to the Youth Shelter.
+Instead, drop off all donations or mail them to CAPTAIN CHS's Clifton Park office at 5 Municipal Plaza, Suite 3, Clifton Park, NY 12065.

-The CAPTAIN Youth Shelter contracts with Parsons Child and Family Center to administer the Medicaid Waiver Respite Program.
-This program allows families access to services not previously paid for by Medicaid, and also has special rules that allow children to receive Medicaid services without looking at parental income or resources.
-Youth ages 13 to 17 years, with a qualifying emotional and complex mental health need, are eligible for this program.
+We offer a Respite Service through Parsons Child and Family Center.
+It allows families access to services not previously paid for by Medicaid and has special rules that allow children to receive Medicaid without looking at parental income or resource.
+Youth ages 13 to 17 years with emotional disturbances and complex health and mental health needs are most often eligible for this program.

 Our After-Care Program is a voluntary services available for exiting residents to aid in the transition back home.
 The aim is for the youth to continue with their goals, help rebuild family relationships, and prevent reoccurrences of homelessness.

 Q: If I stay at the CAPTAIN CHS Youth Shelter, where would I go to school?

 A: All residents can attend their regular school or the Youth Shelter's local school district.